 The concept of Documento Informativo Abreviado (DIA, for short) pervades this law and is the cornerstone of this decree.
 It is the Spanish equivalent of the UK’s HPI, Home Purchase Information, or Seller’s pack.

 DIAs will contain different information contingent on whether we are dealing with property for sale (off-plan or resale) or else a rental.

-The idea behind Decree 218 is that when a consumer (tenant or buyer) walks into a developer’s sales office or else a real estate agency (whoever is marketing the property) they are handed key legal information in the shape of a detailed booklet (DIA) which will prove most useful.
+The idea behind Decree 218 is that when a consumer (tenant or buyer) walks into a developer’s sales office, or else a real estate agency (whoever is marketing the property), they are handed key legal information in the shape of a detailed booklet (DIA) before any deposit is paid, which proves most useful.

 I have structured my article as a FAQ and use bullet points for ease of comprehension rather than list and comment its sections one by one which would be rather tedious and off-putting.

 Where is it enforced?